-Learning is unique to the individual’s needs and is therefore not ‘one size fits all’ (American Psychological Association 2017).
-Education psychology incorporates an understanding of human development and that learning occurs over lifetimes in all different settings such as work, school, doing housework, and in social situations (APA 2017).
-Education psychology reveals that learning is affected by social, emotional and cognitive domains (APA 2017).
+Learning is unique to the individual’s needs and is therefore not ‘one size fits all’.
+Education psychology incorporates an understanding of human development and a recognition that learning occurs over one's lifetime in different settings such as work, school, the home and social situations.
+Education psychology reveals that learning is affected by social, emotional and cognitive domains (American Psychological Association 2017).

 Critical thinking can result from Socratic questioning, reflection, concept-mapping and questioning.
-As we explore the research, it becomes apparent that nursing curriculums should incorporate these skills for optimising student nurses’ learning.
+As we explore the research, it becomes apparent that nursing curriculums should incorporate these skills in order to optimise student nurses’ learning.
 Moreover, it is apparent that nurse educators especially need to be competent with these skills (see The Relationship Between Learning and Teaching).
-Critical thinking with Socratic questioning promotes psychological safety and positive psychology.
-Rather than demean or ‘pimp’ (embarrass or humiliate a learner), Socratic questioning aims to offer learners a different viewpoint and thereby expand their understanding/knowledge.
+Critical thinking with Socratic questioning promote psychological safety and positive psychology.
+Rather than demeaning or ‘pimping’ (embarrassing or humiliating a learner), Socratic questioning aims to offer learners a different viewpoint and thereby expand their understanding/knowledge.

 Aliakbari et al. (2015) identify different educational psychology theories or perspectives.
 For example, Behaviourists consider learning as changed behaviour involving a stimulus and observable response.
-The result of a stimulus on response in Behaviourist theory can include the emotional reactions of learners.
+The result of a stimulus on a response in behaviourist theory can include the emotional reactions of learners.